MoshiMoshi0/TTController/docs/_pages/config/service.md

 ---
-title: Main config
+title: Service Configuration
-permalink: /main-config
+permalink: /config/service
 ---

 **Note:** The config is by default located in `config.json` file.
 You can modify this in `TTController.Service.exe.Config` file by changing the value of `config-file` key.